yonrasgg/TechNomadiX/_posts/2020-03-20-boolean-relational-logical-operators-python.md

 ---

-**Next Steps**: In the next post, we'll explore **Control Flow with Conditional Statements** in Python.
-Continue practicing and honing your skills! 🐍💻
+**Next Steps**: In the next post, we'll explore [*Loops in Python - While, For, Range, and Control Statements*](https://gaaspkm.online/posts/conditional-statements-python) in Python.
+Continue practicing and honing your skills!